-The more you know about the institution you are applying for, the easier it will be to tailor your higher education cover letter to the specific needs, goals, and mission of the college or university.
-Whether you are targeting an Executive Director position or applying for an Adjunct Professor posting, being able to directly relate your skills and expertise to the needs of the institution will go a long way when your application is being assessed.
+The more you know about the institution you are applying for, the easier it will be to tailor your higher education cover letter to the college or university’s specific needs, goals, and mission.
+Whether you are targeting an Executive Director position or applying for an Adjunct Professor posting, being able to directly relate your skills and expertise to the institution’s needs will go a long way when your application is being assessed.

 Check College or University’s Website

-Dive into the college or university’s website to find key institutional characteristics, strategic goals, needs, and their educational mission.
-This is also the place you will discover the institutions “language”.
-Try to mimic the wording you find in your cover letter to that of the website and job description.
-This may set you apart from other applicants as you have put in that extra effort to gain a better understanding of what the position entails and how the institution positions itself in the educational world.
+Dive into the college or university’s website to find key institutional characteristics, strategic goals, needs, and educational mission.
+This is also the place you will discover the institution’s “language.”
+Try to mimic the wording you find in your cover letter to the website and job description.
+This may set you apart from other applicants.
+You have put in that extra effort to understand better what the position entails and how it positions itself in the educational world.

 Tailor Your Cover Letter for the Position

 Just because you may be sending out your resume and cover letter to multiple institutions, do not let the faculties know this by submitting a generic template cover letter.
-If you have done your due diligence in learning what the position entails, then you should be able to tailor your cover letter to the specific position.
+If you have done your due diligence in learning what the position entails, you should tailor your cover letter to the specific job.
 The easiest way to do this is to include the college or university name in your letter.